|About Indications Symptoms Diagnosis Treatment Home care|

 If amputation is recommended, your veterinarian may want to perform some routine blood tests prior to surgery to evaluate the overall health of your cat.

-This surgery will be performed under general anesthetic.
-Your cat will need to be fasted from the night before (unless your veterinarian tells you otherwise).
+Your cat will need to have fasted from the night before (unless your veterinarian tells you otherwise).

 If the surgery is performed due to cancer, tissue will be submitted to a laboratory for histopathology.